I have "green-fingers," and love my garden. I enjoy watching wildlife and being outdoors.

 Beer Uses Bines, Wine Uses Vines

+To help you remember the difference between a bine and a vine, think of beer and wine making.
+Hops, which are used to flavor beer, are an example of a bine.
+Grapes, which are used to make wine, are an example of a vine.
+The alliteration of B for beer and B for bine will help you remember which is which.
 Hop plants have firm stems and the plant becomes quite bushy.
 They anchor themselves by wrapping their whole stem around the supporting frame.
 Grape vines send out tendrils like little fingers that wrap around a supporting structure.Their stems remain relatively straight and do not carry the weight of the plant.

 Insect Predators on Bine and Vine Crops